docker-archive/docker-ce/components/cli/docs/reference/commandline/context_use.md

 ## Description
 Set the default context to use, when `DOCKER_HOST`, `DOCKER_CONTEXT` environment variables and `--host`, `--context` global options are not set.
+To disable usage of contexts, you can use the special `default` context.